DuDecancoDe/AIBIasDetector/README.md

-# AI Bias Detector Static Site
+# Is It Biased?
+Static Site

 This folder contains the static HTML, CSS, and JavaScript files for the AI Bias Detector, ready for deployment to GitHub Pages.